Alfred-Alan/alfred-alan.github.io/_featured_tags/celery.md

 layout: grid

 # The title of the tag's page.
-title: celery
+title: Celery

 # The name of the tag, used in a post's front matter (e.g. tags: [<slug>]).
-slug: celery
+slug: Celery

 # (Optional) Write a short (~150 characters) description of this featured tag.
 description: >
-  用于记录celery问题及使用
+  用于记录Celery问题及使用
 # (Optional) You can disable grouping posts by date.
 no_groups: true